sriramsa/iT/docs/instructions.md

 1. Setup Raspberry Pi
 ---------------------
 #### 1. Boot your Raspberry Pi
-Your Raspberry Pi needs.

-  - Connect your display.
-HDMI cable to monitor
+  - Connect your display using HDMI cable to monitor
-  - Keyboard/Mouse
+  - Connect Keyboard and Mouse
-  - Insert Storage (Micro SD)
+  - Insert Storage (Micro SD) supplied
+  - Insert the WiFi dongle.
   - Operating system to boot:
     - The micro sd card comes with raspbian Linxu OS pre-installed.
   - Connect Power and let it boot.

 #### 2. Connect to the network
-##### Change hostname from raspberrypi.
+  1. Change hostname from 'raspberrypi'.
-Your default host name for the RPi is 'raspberrypi'.
+Your default host name for the RPi is **'raspberrypi'**.
 You need to change this before you connect to the network.
 This is so that your device does not have conflicts with other devices in the network.

+Hint: Look at Linux Command list supplied

-##### Connect ethernet cable to RPi
+  2. Connect ethernet cable to RPi

 Confirm it is on the network.

-##### Update packages installed
+  3. Update packages installed

-Updating will take a while ~40 mins
+Updating will take a while; ~40 mins.

 2. Make your RPi an WiFi Access Point